berkley4/ungoogled-chromium-debian/.github/README.md

         - WebGPU
     - Some other features/components are always patched out
         - Crashpad handler
-        - Image writer
+        - Image writer (+ removable storage writer service)
         - Motherboard metrics collection
-        - Removable storage writer service

 ___Other features___

 - Extra runtime flags (via files in /etc/chromium.d)
+- A managed policy file is installed by default (/etc/chromium/policies/managed/policies.json)
 - Extra build flags to prevent the building of unneeded testing/debug/development features
 - Patches to force skia to use bundled freetype and harfbuzz libraries (where appropriate)
+- System libraries are enabled only when they don't clash with built-in libraries
 - Experimental Opentype SVG support (via third party patches)
-- Patches to enable system libraries
 - The shell launcher has the ability to block switches (aka flags)